SLSfEi/web-app/README.md

 # Web Application
 The purpose of this web-app is to facilitate explosive installation processes in the mining industry.
-It works by receiving scan data from [SLSfEi/scan-provider-cpp](https://github.com/SLSfEi/scan-provider-cpp) and displaying it to the operator while providing markers management overlay.
+It works by receiving scan data from [SLSfEi/scan-provider-cpp](https://github.com/SLSfEi/scan-provider-cpp) and displaying it to the operator while providing markers overlay.
 ## Components
 ### backend
 The backend have the following API endpoints.